Marcuuu/test-readme/README.md

 #### Infinite Animation

 This will sustain an animation when the user is on the page.
 This even works for animations not designed to be infinitely looped.
-The only change needed is the addition of the <code>infinite</code> class to the component.
+The only change needed is the addition of the `infinite` class to the component.

 Below is an example using the fade in animation.

 	<button class="btn-primary animated fadeIn infinite">Infinitely Fading</button>

 Now this animation seems to cut off at the end of the cycle.
-To make it alternate, just add the <code>alternate</code> class to make the animation more fluid.
+To make it alternate, just add the `alternate` class to make the animation more fluid.

 	<button class="btn-primary animated fadeIn infinite alternate">Alternating Fading</button>

 #### Pausing Animations

 This is great with testing your animations and works well with JavaScript calls also.
-All you need to do is add a class to the animated component called <code>paused</code>.
+All you need to do is add a class to the animated component called `paused`.

 	<button class="btn-primary animated bounce infinite alternate paused">Paused</button>